stephaneVercouillieBMID/slate/source/jose.html.md

 With the JWE compact serialization, a JWE object is built with five key components, each separated by a period (.): JWE Header, JWE Encrypted Key, JWE Initialization Vector, JWE Additional Authentication Data (AAD), JWE Ciphertext and JWE Authentication Tag.
 The following steps will show you how to generate a JWE Compact Serialization object:

 <ol>
   <li>Build a JSON object including all the header elements.
 The structure of the JWE Header is the same, as we discussed under JWS other than couple of exceptions.
-The JWE specification introduces two new elements (<code>enc</code> and <code>zip</code>), which are included in the JWE Header of the JWE object, in addition to what’s defined by the JSON Web Signature (JWS) specification.<br>An example use can be found enclosed.</br></li>
+The JWE specification introduces two new elements (<code>enc</code> and <code>zip</code>), which are included in the JWE Header of the JWE object, in addition to what’s defined by the JSON Web Signature (JWS) specification.<br>An example use can be found below.</br></li>
 </ol>

+<div class="center-column"></div>
 ```json--inline
 {
      "alg": "RSA-OAEP",